29988122/Fate-Grand-Order_Lua/README.md

 • Any servant with CE Maid in Halloween

-And select it **immediately** once the script found it, ordered from top to the bottom of the friend list.
-The reverse also stands true, i.e., waver.png with "Any" CE.
+And select it **immediately** once the script found it.
+The script searches from the top to the bottom of the friend list.
+The reverse of the above example also stands true, i.e., waver.png with "Any" CE.

+Consider another example:
 ```
 Support_PreferredServants = "waver.png, tamamo.png"
 Support_PreferredCEs = "lunchtime.png, maid_in_halloween.png"
 ```
+And the script will search for:
+• Waver + Lunchtime

+• Waver + Maid in Halloween

+• Tamamo + Lunchtime

+• Tamamo + Maid in Halloween

+And select it **immediately** once the script found it.

 Your screenshot can be anything as long as it is inside the area outlined in red:
 ![screenshot_20180920-223126 1](https://user-images.githubusercontent.com/4316326/46427814-ba16d080-c718-11e8-893c-51c26ec02c22.png)